-What is a Payment Reversal and How to Avoid Them
+What Is a Payment Reversal and How to Avoid It?

 April 1, 2021 / Posted in Payment Processing

-Most people today choose to make purchases for both goods and merchant services using non-cash methods from the comfort of their homes.
-Whether you are running a brick-and-mortar retail store or an e-commerce business model, you probably know that some sales don’t go as planned and will end in reversals.
+Most people today choose to make purchases using non-cash methods from the comfort of their homes.
+Whether you are running a brick-and-mortar retail store or you have an e-commerce business model, you probably know that some sales don’t go as planned and will end in reversals.
 The outcomes for both merchants and cardholders may vary depending on the circumstances.
-While some reversals are common in business, some may be fraudulent exploitations from the customers.
-If you end up in a transaction dispute, you should know that such disputes usually favor the cardholder over the business owner.
+While reversals can be common in business, it’s important to note that some may be fraudulent exploitations by the customers.
+If you end up in a transaction dispute, you should know that such disputes usually favor the cardholder over the small business owner.

 What Is a Payment Reversal – The Definition